Find Affordable College Courses

 100% Women

 The 2nd most popular school in the country for education/teaching of individuals who are developmentally delayed majors who are seeking their master's degree is Whitworth University.
-The average in-state tuition for full-time undergraduates is $46,350 per year, while in-state graduate students, on average, pay $12,456 per year.
-During the 2020-2021 academic year, 1 people received their master's degree in education/teaching of individuals who are developmentally delayed from Whitworth.
+The average in-state tuition for full-time undergraduates is $49,600 per year, while in-state graduate students, on average, pay $12,924 per year.
+During the most recent year for which we have data, 1 people received their master's degree in education/teaching of individuals who are developmentally delayed from Whitworth.

 Below are some popular majors that are similar to education/teaching of individuals who are developmentally delayed that offer master’s degrees.